Yule's "nonsense correlation" solved: Part II: Introduction

 with values in $\R^d$ and $\bbM^d$ respectively, where $\bbM^d$ is the space of $d \times d$ real matrices.
-Let $Y_{ij}$ be the $(i, j)$-th entry of the matrix $Y$. \citet{ernst2017yule} explicitly calculated the second moment of Yule's nonsense correlation, defined as

-in the case $d=2$, when $X$ is a two-dimensional Wiener process\footnote{Scaling properties of Brownian motion show that the law of $\rho$ does not depend on the choice of $T>0$.}.
-This calculation provided the first mathematical explanation of Yule's 1926 empirical finding.
-The present work closes the final long-standing open question on the distribution of Yule's nonsense correlation by determining the law of $\rho$ and explicitly calculating all moments (up to order 16).
-With these moments in hand, we provide the first density approximation to Yule's nonsense correlation.
-We then proceed to explicitly compute higher moments of Yule's nonsense correlation when the two independent Wiener processes are replaced by two \textit{correlated} Wiener processes, two independent Ornstein-Uhlenbeck processes, and two independent Brownian bridges.
-This closes all previously open problems raised in Section 3.3 of \cite{ernst2017yule}.
+Let $Y_{ij}$ be the $(i, j)$-th entry of the matrix $Y$.
+In the case $d=2$, when $X$ is a two-dimensional Wiener process\footnote{Scaling properties of Brownian motion show that the law of $\rho$ does not depend on the choice of $T>0$.}, Yule's nonsense correlation can be expressed as